mrchristian/Open-Science-Publishing-Flood-and-Collaborative-Authoring/README.md

 Four key issues related to Open Science and collaborative authoring:

- 1. Types of collaboration: e.g., open collaborations (Karl Fogel ), do these ideas and descriptions work to describe the space:
+ 1. Types of collaboration: do these categories capture what is included in collaboration?
-Cooperation: purposeful interaction.
-Results and conclusions are exchanged.

  - Teamwork: analogous, spatially and temporally limited cooperation
  - Collaboration: simultaneous, interactive and purposeful collaboration